VAGAScom/deadly_serious/README.md

 - A class with a "#run(readers:, writers:)" method signature;
 - A lambda (several options here)
 - A shell command, like "sed", "awk", "sort", "join", etc...
+- **Anything** that reads and writes to a file sequentially (and runs on a \*nix).

 ## Pros and Cons

-Overall, it's slower than a normal ruby program (the pipes add some overhead).
+Overall, it's slower than a normal ruby program (the serialization and deserialization pipes add some overhead).
 However, there are 4 points where this approach is pretty interesting:

 1. High modifiabilty:
   * The interface between each component is tiny and very clear: it's just a stream of characteres.
 I usually use json format when I need more structure than that.